-Cookbook of the Month: July 2017, Artisan Pizza and Flatbread in 5 Minutes a Day
+Cookbook Spotlight: Artisan Pizza and Flatbread in 5 Minutes a Day

 Somewhere along the way, I picked up the gem of a book Artisan Pizza and Flatbread in 5 Minutes a Day by Jeff Hertzberg M.D. and Zoë François.
 I'm a huge fan of books that demystify cooking techniques that may otherwise seem intimidating to the average consumer.
 I also love books that bring us back to our roots-- to a time when people actually made from-scratch bread at home.
 I consider this a great starter book for the beginner who is interested in baking breads.